 This Danish Christmas market, housed in Tivoli Gardens, the world's third oldest amusement park, mixes the concept of hygge with a serious dose of seasonal cheer.
 The park's garden is usually decked out in festive decorations, featuring illuminated Christmas trees and baubles, as well as lovely wooden cottages.
 This creates a truly magical experience for visitors.

 The festivities in Tivoli Gardens begin in mid-November and continue until early January, creating a festive air that extends throughout the holiday season.
-Entering the park, one is welcomed by a spectacular display of lights, with the entire park adorned in twinkling decorations and illuminated pathways.
+Entering the park, one is welcomed by a spectacular display of lights, with the entire park adorned with twinkling decorations and illuminated pathways.

-All through the park, there are stalls and marketplaces selling a variety of Christmas goods, crafts, and culinary delights.
+All through the park, stalls and marketplaces are selling a variety of Christmas goods, crafts, and culinary delights.
 In these market stalls, you’ll discover traditional Danish treats like æbleskiver (round pancakes) and gløgg (mulled wine), as well as handmade crafts, ornaments, and gifts.
+Tivoli Gardens also features a range of entertainment options during the Christmas season including live performances of traditional Christmas carols, concerts by renowned artists, and festive theater shows.

 Brussels Winter Wonders and Christmas Market, Belgium